NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Another question to whomever added the GIF images to intro to neuroscience.
 I am trying to fix the formatting but the giphy paths lead only to private giphy images.
 Were these perhaps uploaded to giphy privately for this purpose as a temporary measure?
 Is there anywhere that I could find this content?
 Thanks.

+10/16/2017 9:23 PM

+ **jfrayshe** :

+ >I had the same problem. sydneyneurotechx any suggestions?